-If you grew up in any church, you surely heard this message, and if you’re new to Christianity, you probably still heard the Golden Rule as you grew up: treat others the way you want to be treated.
+If you grew up in any church, you’ve surely heard this message.
+Even if you didn’t, you probably still know the Golden Rule: treat others the way you want to be treated.
 Jesus says it like this: love your neighbor as yourself.

-But what happens if poor social or emotional behavior isn’t a choice or a bad habit you picked up over the years?
-Aggression and poor impulse control is often linked with substance abuse disorder; chronic addiction can make you act in ways you never would otherwise.
-Researchers are also finding that aggression itself can be a mental health issue in those with a condition called intermittent explosive disorder, or IED.
+But what happens if poor social or emotional behavior isn’t a choice?
+What if it’s not even a bad habit you’ve picked up over the years?
+Aggression and poor impulse control are notable influences on a substance abuse disorder.
+In fact, chronic addiction can make you act in ways you never would otherwise.
+Researchers have also found that aggression can be a mental health issue in an of itself.
+Actually, this condition is called intermittent explosive disorder, or IED.
 IED, says research published in Feb.
 2017 by the Journal of Clinical Psychiatry, can also be a major risk factor for substance abuse disorder.

 IED is a mental health disorder that impacts the way individuals respond to certain situations or manage their anger or aggression.
-As with many mental health issues, medical professionals aren’t yet certain exactly what causes IED, but they do note that it most often begins in childhood and is noted more in people under the age of 40 than over that age.
-IED might also be linked to genetic factors, brain chemistry and a person’s environment, particularly if childhood environments were traumatic or abusive.
+As with many mental health issues, medical professionals aren’t yet certain exactly what causes IED.
+However, they have discovered that the condition most often develops during childhood.
+It’s worth noting that more people under the age of 40 have IED than those over that age.
+IED might also be linked to genetic factors, brain chemistry, and a person’s environment, particularly if childhood environments were traumatic or abusive.

-Someone with intermittent explosive disorder is prone to repeated and sudden episodes of extreme anger, verbal outbursts or physical aggression; usually, the reaction is out of proportion with the situation.
-At young ages, the outbursts might be associated with temper tantrums or adolescent mood swings, but they usually go beyond what is normal in these situations.
+Someone with an intermittent explosive disorder is prone to repetitive and sudden episodes of extreme anger, verbal outbursts or physical aggression.
+Usually, the reaction is out of proportion to the situation.
+When it comes to young children, parents might write off their outbursts as temper tantrums or adolescent mood swings.
+However, IED usually goes beyond what is normal in the given situation.

-Like addiction, IED is a chronic disorder and it can continue for years.
-Lack of treatment can lead to an increase in severity of the symptoms over the years.
+Like an addiction, IED is a chronic disorder and it can continue for years.
+Lack of treatment can lead to an increase in the symptoms’ severity over the years.
 In a Christian environment, someone with IED might be told to “let go and let God,” or “temper their actions with love.”
 The person might try to do these things and be unable to do so because they can’t control their IED symptoms.
-Treatment options can include psychotherapy, ongoing counseling and medication.
+Treatment options can include psychotherapy, ongoing counseling, and medication.